B.P.J. v. West Virginia State Board of Education

 Plaintiff Becky Pepper-Jackson (she/her)

-On appeal from the U.S. District Court for the Southern District of West Virginia
+On appeal from the Fourth Circuit Court of Appeals and the Southern District of West Virginia

 Case no. 2:21-cv-00316 (Southern District of West Virginia)